 This has got to be the most disorganized birthday party I’ve every thrown.
 March has been such a crazy week for us with tournaments and school activities, all our weekends are fully booked except today (the only day).
-Because of so, I realized that there weren’t many availability to throw a birthday party for Ah Lo.
-At first, I didn’t plan on one.
+Because of so, I realized there weren’t much availability for a birthday party.
 However, Ah Lo just wanted something small, hanging out with his friends.
 Again, the only day and time available was today.
 So I just sent out an email invitation to a handful of people which I wasn’t getting much response.
 Anyway, at the very last minute, I whipped up a simple hard copy invitation since I didn’t know most of the folks’ emails.
 Not knowing who he invited and clueless of who will show up (most didn’t even RSVP), I scrambled to buy some snacks, fruits and cupcakes in the morning of.
 I would loved to bake, but just couldn’t find the time.

 Another stressful thing was I didn’t even reserve a site!
 We’ve been at that park a couple of times to fly the drone.
 It has always been a little quiet with light foot traffic.
 Since I didn’t even know who to call to make reservations, we just showed up and started marking our territory.
 Luckily we didn’t have any issues with anyone.
 We brought a whole bunch of games and just enough NERF guns to entertain the boys.
 The two hours just flew by and everyone had fun.
 Whew!

 Planning is always a plus, but sometimes acting on spontaneity can bring surprises even if it’s messy at times.
 The cupcakes got crushed while we were moving the table to be in the shade.
 LOL.
 Weather was unbelievably cooperative today!
 What a big bonus.
-At the end of the day, Ah Lo got what he wanted (to spend time with his friends) and I couldn’t asked for a better party (not too bad for 3-day planning party).
+At the end of the day, Ah Lo got what he wanted (to spend time with his friends) and I couldn’t asked for a better party (not too bad for a last minute planning).

 We had some friends over Sunday, and I made a coffee cake roll for dessert.
 Since I had leftover frosting, I decided to bake my nephew a birthday!
 Yesterday, I brought a mango (his favorite).
 After slicing the mango, I realized it wasn’t enough to cover the whole cake.
 So I covered the top with chocolate sprinkles.